-Here's the classic kid-friendly film that catapulted Judy Garland to stardom.
-The Wizard of Oz captured many of our hearts when we were children, even if the witch and flying monkeys may have terrified us.
+The Wizard of Oz launched a young Judy Garland to fame after capturing so many of our hearts when we were kids (even if the Wicked Witch and flying monkeys may have terrified us).

-It follows Dorothy Gale as she ventures through Oz to make it back home.
-The songs are fun, catchy, and moving, and the nostalgia is strong.
-There really is no place like home.
+The technological feat of cinema follows Dorothy Gale as she ventures through the magical land of Oz in pursuit of a way to get back home.
+The songs are fun, catchy, and moving, and the nostalgia is even stronger thanks to its bookended use of sepia.

 Despite the numerous accidents and mishaps that occurred during production—including toxic makeup, fires, and explosive directors—the film is still a masterpiece and a joy to watch.